gabsanchezd/Revolution-Nutrition/README.md

 ![Product](https://github.com/gabsanchezd/Revolution-Nutrition/blob/main/visuals/Product.png?raw=true "Product")
 - Whey Protein drives the bulk of revenue with Aminos next, and margin leaders are High Whey and BCAA Splash, so keep inventory tight and promotion focused on these SKUs.
 - Health and Wellness shows higher COGS pressure, while discounts are most visible outside Protein, so tighten promo rules where margin is thin.
 - Vanilla is the dominant flavor with clear volume concentration, suggesting room to scale supply and creative around it while pruning or reworking weaker flavors.
-Use bundles to lift mix toward high GM items and review PDP content and pricing for lower margin categories to protect profit.

 ## Recommendations